syeehyn/hinreddit/report.md

 Since the original data obtained from Reddit is not labeled, we will be using a pretrained model BERT, through python library `fast-bert`, to label the Reddit posts before we use it for our project main analysis.

 By following [documentation](https://pypi.org/project/fast-bert/) of `fast-bert`, we will train a NLP model with kaggle labeled dataset of wikipedia comments detailed in [Datasets](#4-datasets).
 We will save this model in directory `interim`.
 This multi-label model then can be used to classify each Reddit post as "hateful" according to either our definition, which is any of `severe_toxic`, `threat`, `insult`, `identity_hate`, or user-defined "hatefulness" using any combination of the five labels.

+## 7. Proposal Revision

+In the latest project proposal turned in last week, we intended to perform sentiment analysis instead of hateful post classification on the content of Reddit due to data labeling issue.
+This week, after a deeper investigation of BERT, we believe it is possible to label our data by categories of negative behaviors, which we discuss in detail in the labeling section.
+Thus, having a consistent definition of ‘hate’ within our team, we make it achievable to label hateful contents, and we agree on changing back to our original idea of hateful post detection.
+We also propose a solution to different definition of ‘hatefulness’ to expand the applicability of our model.

+## 8. Backlog

+* Combine data ingestion pipeline and labeling process to organize labels according to the data.
+* EDA.
+* Create functions for baseline model using extracted EDA data directly as features
+* Put functions together to create a baseline model pipeline.
+* Create functions to create matrix for each relation detailed above (will assign different relations to members)
+* Put functions together to create a matrix pipeline.
+* Report (Graphs, EDA, Baseline Model)
+* Create a function to combine the graphs
+* Finish creating the HIN given our training data
+* Create functions that take in an HIN graph to create vectors for each post node